INSIGHTS IN ACTION

 Why Do A Bank Reconciliation: 5 Reasons to Reconcile Monthly

-First things first, for those new to reconcilation, to reconcile a bank account means to identify and explain the differences between the entries in your accounting system and the corresponding transactions listed on your bank or credit card statement.
+First things first, for those new to reconciliation, to reconcile a bank account means to identify and explain the differences between the entries in your accounting system and the corresponding transactions listed on your bank or credit card statement.
+In other words, this means ensuring your bank statement balance and bank account balance align with your internal accounting records.

 Now, why do a bank reconciliation, let alone on a monthly basis?
 Reconciling statements may seem like a mundane task to perform as time permits.
 But it’s much more than that.
 It’s probably the single easiest way to catch errors, prevent fraud and verify cash flow.
 Here are five compelling reasons why your reconciliations should be performed monthly.